-In the complex, creative and highly unpredictable worlds that Scrum helps us navigate, a promise to deliver an exact output or scope against time and budget is not possible.
-Too many variables influencing the outcome are unknown or may behave in unpredictable ways.
+In the complex, creative and highly unpredictable worlds that Scrum helps us to navigate, a promise to deliver exact, or precisely predicted, output or scope against time and budget is simply not possible.
+Too many of the variables that influence the work are unknown or behave in unpredictable ways.

 To better reflect the original intent and connect more effectively to empiricism, ‘commitment’ in the context of scope for a Sprint was replaced with ‘forecast’.
 To better reflect the true intent, I prefer saying that people ‘are committed to’ rather than ‘people commit to’.
 It helps staying away from seeing it as a hard-coded promise of a predicted result.

-The players commit to the team.
-Commit to quality.
-Commit to collaborate.
+The players are committed to the team and to team collaboration.
+They commit to quality.
 Commit to learn.
-Commit to do the best they can, every day again.
-Commit to the Sprint Goal.
-Commit to act as professionals.
+Commit to do the best they can, every day again, from the commitment to work at a sustainable pace.
+They are committed to the Sprint Goal.
+They commit to act as professionals.
 Commit to self-organize.
 Commit to excellence.
 Commit to the Agile values and principles.
-Commit to create working versions of product.
+Commit to create working versions of product that comply with the definition of Done.
 Commit to look for improvements.
-Commit to the definition of Done.
 Commit to the Scrum framework.
 Commit to deliver value.
 Commit to finish work.
 Commit to inspect and adapt.
 Commit to transparency.
 Commit to challenge the status-quo.

-The balanced but distinct accountabilities of Scrum enable all players to focus on their expertise.
+The balanced but distinct accountabilities of Scrum enable all players to focus on their expertise, interests and talents.
+The focus on overarching ambitions and goals invites them to combine, extend and improve their expertise, skills and talents.